tfrengler/TMech.Cf/README.md

 // Register Selenium-bindings globally.
 All WebdriverBuilder-instances will use instance this going forward Utils.WebdriverBuilder::RegisterSelenium(selenium);

+// NOTE: If you use the included Application.cfc then two steps above can be skipped.

 // Starting Chrome locally (local drivers are implicitly headless)